 Kuklick is the author of a three-volume history of American thought Churchmen and Philosophers: Jonathan Edwards to John Dewey (1985); The Rise of American Philosophy: Cambridge Massachusetts, 1860-1930 (1976); and Philosophy in America, 1720–2000 (2001).
 The second of these three won the Phi Beta Kappa book award in the humanities, while a symposium sponsored by the American Academy of Religion was held on Churchmen and Philosophers.
 The Rise of American Philosophy and Black Philosopher, White Academy (2008) have been the subjects of Author Meets Critics panels of the American Philosophical Association.
 To Every Thing a Season: Shibe Park and Urban Philadelphia (1991) has won the Casey Award and the SABR-Macmillan Baseball Prize.
 His writing has been translated into Dutch, Japanese Korean, Polish, and Spanish.

 He has received two Mellon Foundation grants for a book, written with Emmanuel Gerard, Death in the Congo: Murderingng Patrice Lumumba (Harvard University Press, 2015).
 The Fighting Sullivans, about the deaths of the five Sullivan brothers in World War Two, was published by the University of Kansas Press in 2016.

-A second edition of his Academic Choice book of 2009, A Political History of the USA: One Nation Under God will be published in 2019.
+A second edition of his 2009 Academic Choice Book, A Political History of the United States: One Nation Under God, was published in the fall of 2019.